jKyuery/discord-bot/README.md

 # discord-bot
 Discord bot used on the server.
-Will brainstorm ideas soon
+Will repurpose it very soon